 - making the bile acids to digest food

 - producing vitamin D and hormones

-About 75 percent of cholesterol is produced naturally in the body, according to the American Heart Association (AHA).
-The other 25 percent is derived from the food you eat.
-Cholesterol becomes a health hazard when too much of it is present in the blood.
-For some individuals, genetics cause their liver to produce too much LDL (bad) cholesterol.
+For some people, genetics cause their liver to produce too much LDL (bad) cholesterol.
 A contributor to high LDL cholesterol is consistently eating foods high in:

 - saturated fat